Marzipan Ice Cream

-Last time I was shopping in Real Food, I saw chunks of marzipan they were selling by weight.
+Last time I was shopping at Real Foods, I saw chunks of marzipan they were selling by weight.
 The idea of incorporating this sweet treat into a big batch of ice cream immediately struck me, and I decided to buy a bag of 500g.

 For a reason I do not understand, many people were a bit dubious about trying this new flavour, but notwithstanding incredulity, Peter and I decided to try.

 By the time we started, a certain quantity of marzipan had disappeared, due not to our mouse but to my greed.
 Therefore we used about 450g of it.
 We melted it slowly in a double boiler, and obtained a smooth whitish liquid, without any lump.
 Then, we followed the Russell Recipe (although we did not add any sugar, marzipan being sweet enough, if not too much…).